 64. Color Your Own Hair

 Use a box to color your own hair.
-I’ve been doing it for years and even though I know it would look better to get it down professionally, it’s just not worth the huge expenses to do so.
+I’ve been doing it for years and even though I know it would look better to get it down professionally, it’s just not worth the huge expense to do so.

 65. Exchange Services With a Friend

 What is a skill or service you have that you could exchange with a friend for their skill and service?
-For example: If you are a photographer you could offer to take free pictures to a hair stylist friend if they will cut your hair for free.
+For example: If you are a photographer you could offer to take free pictures for a hair stylist friend if they will cut your hair for free.

 Years ago I taught piano out of my home and I offered free lessons to my friends son if she would give my daughter free violin lessons.
 It worked great!

 66. Wash Your Own Car